Before we get started I bet you’re thinking, what on EARTH is a pommie? This is the meaning of the word Pommie according

 I worked a bar job for a couple of months so I could go on one big 2-and-a-half month trip by myself around Australia but on returning home I realised that I was so passionate about travelling that I wanted to do more of it.

-So I took a leap of faith.
-I decided that if I followed my dreams and focused on something I enjoy, I would eventually find the right path.
+So I decided that if I followed my dreams and focused on something I enjoy, I would eventually find the right path.
 I moved to Bali in 2009 and while I was there I began writing this blog.
 I had always loved writing, and this gave me the chance to to do it!

 Eventually I left Bali because I entered a video competition with World Nomads and won a road trip around South Australia.
 After that I went to Portugal and worked a summer there while building this blog.
 At the end of 2010 I became a full-time, self-employed travel blogger and freelancer.

 A lot of bloggers will tell you how they quit their jobs, sold all their belongings and went on a trip around the world.
 I didn’t.
 In the beginning I travelled with hardly any money in the bank and I had the time of my life!
 I worked temporary bar jobs, then eventually started making enough money from blogging to live off.

 So far I have travelled to 45+ countries including Australia, New Zealand, Thailand, Israel, Singapore, Indonesia, Tunisia, Turkey, Greece, Italy, Spain, Croatia, France, Monaco, Portugal, Morocco, Belgium, Denmark, Germany, Slovenia, Austria, the Dominican Republic, Poland, Montenegro, Laos, Cambodia, Vietnam, Myanmar, Ireland, The Philippines and the USA.